Rabies Vaccine

 Precautions and Side Effects

-Rabies vaccines, such as Rabipur, are considered safe and effective.
+Rabies vaccines are considered safe and effective.
 Adverse reactions are infrequent and limited to mild symptoms.
 These may include injection site reactions such as a sore arm, redness, swelling, or tenderness.
 Some individuals may experience a low-grade fever (above 37.5°C), fatigue, or tiredness.
 These symptoms usually resolve within a few days and can be managed with paracetamol or a cold compress.
 For detailed information on adverse events, please refer to the patient leaflet accompanying the vaccine.

 How much do Travel Vaccinations cost?